-Often when people create behavior plans, they stop after they determine the function.
-I know the student is avoiding math activities, so I am going to try to reinforce completing math activities.
-But most of the time, students are lacking some of the necessary skills to make the target behavior the simple choice.
+When people create behavior plans, they stop after determining the function.
+I know the student is avoiding math activities, so I will try to reinforce completing math activities.
+But most of the time, students lack some of the necessary skills to make the target behavior the simple choice.

-So let's consider what skills the student needs to develop and what strategies may be helpful to use.
+So let's consider what skills the student needs to develop and what strategies may be helpful.

-Consider what skills the student may be missing that are contributing to the challenging behavior.
-Think not only of the target behavior, but also of the intermediate skills the student needs to learn to get to that target behavior.
+Consider what skills the student may be missing contributing to the challenging behavior.
+Think not only of the target behavior but also the intermediate skills the student needs to learn to get to that target behavior.

 Example: Frank struggles with multi-step directions, advocating for himself, and persisting with challenging tasks.
 He is also having difficulty with adding and subtracting fractions.

 What’s your plan for skill instruction to help the student develop the necessary skills?
-Frank might benefit from some brief lessons on asking for help as well as a review of adding and subtracting fractions.
+For example, Frank might benefit from brief lessons on asking for help and reviewing adding and subtracting fractions.

-What adjustments need to be made?
-Can you adjust the classroom, the student’s schedule, the curriculum?
-Consider tools you can provide the student with, such as a break area or visual schedules.
+What changes can you make?
+Can you adjust the classroom, the student's schedule, or the curriculum?
+Consider tools you can provide the student, such as a break area or visual schedules.
 Lots of students struggle with tasks that require extensive planning or self-regulation.
-Consider the individual student needs and what they might respond to.
+Consider the individual student's needs and what will work for them.